swiftlang/swift-evolution/proposals/NNNN-specialize.md

 let result = arrayOfInt.sum()
 ```

-in optimized builds, the Swift compiler it will generate a specialized version of `sum` for that type.
+in optimized builds, the Swift compiler will generate a specialized version of `sum` for that type.

 If you inspect the binary, you will see this specialized version under a symbol `_$sST3sumSz7ElementRpzrlEAASdyFSaySiG_Tg5`, which demangles to `generic specialization <[Swift.Int]> of (extension in example):Swift.Sequence< where A.Element: Swift.BinaryInteger>.sum() -> Swift.Double`, alongside the unspecialized version.

 This specialized version of `sum` will be optimized specifically for `Array<Int>`.
 It can move a pointer directly over the the array's buffer, loading the elements into registers directly from memory.
-On modern hardware, it can make use of dedicated instructions to convert the them to floating point.
+On modern hardware, it can make use of dedicated instructions to convert the integers to floating point.
 It can do this because it can see the implementation of `sum`, and can see the exact types on which it is being called.
 What exact assembly instructions are generated will differ significantly between e.g. `Array<Int8>.sum` and `Array<UInt64>.sum`.

 Here is that `Array<Int>`-specialized code when compiled to x86-64 with `swiftc -Osize`: